NEVADA REAL ESTATE AGENT / BROKER SOURCE

 Who are the best real estate agents?

-Are they the agents with the lowest commissions or the agents who do the best job of getting properties sold, the ones with the best sales statistics?
+Are they the agents who do the best job of getting a propery sold?

 There is a great deal of controversy in the real estate industry today over whether or not agents "earn" their commission, and a new round of discount brokerage firms have materialized to provide either limited, partial service or "full" service for what has been represented to the public to be a "lowered" or "discount" fee.